Study in America

-Academic Year Program
+How the Academic Year Program WOrks

-Contact a partner agency in your home or a near-by country.
+Contact a partner agency in your home or a nearby country.
 We can also send you a list of partners near you.
 They will set you up with an application and let you know what you need to submit in order to be considered.

-We issue and send your agency the Form DS-2019, which is the official US Department of State document that allows you to apply for and receive your J-1 visa.
+Our Admissions Department reviews and accepts your application.
+We issue and send your agency the Form DS-2019, which is the official U.S. Department of State document that allows you to apply for and receive your J-1 visa.
 Once you receive the DS-2019 you can make your visa appointment.
-Once the visa is complete, you are all set to travel to America.
+When the visa is granted, you are all set to travel to America.

-Soon after arrival, school starts and you will begin the process of the cultural exchange!
-The school is where you’ll have the chance to get out there, meet people, and participate in fun extracurricular activities.
+Your agency will book your flight according to your school start date.
+When you arrive, we will give you a student orientation and introduce you to other exchange students and the surrounding community.
+When school starts, you will begin the process of cultural exchange!
+You’ll have the chance to get out there, meet people, and participate in fun extracurricular activities.